-Comparing the verse in Matthew to its equivalent in the Joseph Smith Translation (JST), we see that the Prophet has rendered this passage in a way that radically changes its meaning.
+Comparing the verse in Matthew to its equivalent in the Joseph Smith Translation, we see that the Prophet has rendered this passage in a way that radically changes its meaning.
 Rather than describing how the "abomination of desolation" will "stand in the holy place," the JST version enjoins the apostles to "stand in the holy place" when the "abomination of desolation" appears.
-In these and related verses in the Doctrine and Covenants, the sense of this phrase in the synoptic gospels is turned upside down.
-Rather than describing how an evil thing would stand the holy place, thereby profaning it, modern scripture applies the phrase to the apostles and the saints, admonishing them to stand in holy places and thereby be saved.